apache/qpid-proton/proton-c/bindings/cpp/docs/tutorial.md

 Now let's create a simple \ref client.cpp to test this service out.

-\todo FIXME insert client snips
+\todo TODO insert client snips

 As well as sending requests, we need to be able to get back the responses.
 We create a receiver for that (see line 14), but we don't